What Is a Comet? All About The Cosmic “Dirty Snowballs”

 What is a comet?

-A comet is a space object of ice and dust that orbits the Sun.
+A comet is a space object of ice, dust, and rocky material that orbits the Sun.
 When a comet is in the inner Solar System, it can be seen in the sky as a blurry spot with a tail.

 What are comets made of?